 — Randy, High School for Arts, Imagination, and Inquiry, Manhattan

-Young people today are growing up with scant awareness of nuclear dangers.
 When the Cold War ended and the Berlin Wall came down, so too fell an awareness of nuclear dangers that continue to grow.
 Although there are far fewer nuclear weapons on the planet, there are still enough to destroy our world many times over.
-And unlike the superpower arms race, dominated by the US and former Soviet Union, nuclear proliferation has long-since spread from the Permanent Members of the United Nations Security Council to India and Israel, and to Pakistan and North Korea.
-The proliferation focus has most recently shifted to Iran, which has the worlds ‘safest’ nuclear arsenal, because it does not yet exist.
+And unlike the superpower arms race, dominated by the US and former Soviet Union, nuclear proliferation has long-since spread from the original five nuclear weapons states (US, Russia, UK, China and France) to India, Pakistan, Israel and North Korea.

 Youth Arts supporter, author and activist Joanna Macy, argues that “the danger constituted by nuclear weapons is greater now than at any time in our history.
 We do an immense disservice to young people and their future, unless we provide them with a confident understanding of nuclear issues.”

-Are students discussing these grave and present dangers, the very problems that they will inherit?
-And not only nuclear weapons, but their close relative nuclear power and resulting nuclear waste require basic comprehension from today’s youth.
-Where disarmament education is missing in the curriculum, educators need to fill that gap.
-Of course there are brilliant, dedicated teachers the world-over who spend time and energy teaching about nuclear issues and other ‘reality studies’.
+Are students discussing nuclear dangers, such as nuclear bomb command and control systems, the risks associated with nuclear power and nuclear waste ?
+All these require basic comprehension from today’s youth.
+Where nuclear issues and risk education are missing in the curriculum, educators need to fill that gap.
+Of course there are brilliant, dedicated teachers the world-over who teach about nuclear concerns and other ‘reality studies’.
 Still, how can we better provide young people with a ‘confident understanding’ of the nuclear threat?
 And how can we make this a condition for life’s preparedness, like reading and writing?
 And radiation?